revl/autoforge/README.md

 ## Packages

-An Autoforge package is a directory containing C/C++ source files and a package definition file, whose name must consists of the name of the package directory and the extension `.yaml`.
+An Autoforge package is a directory containing C/C++ source files and a package definition file, whose name must consist of the package directory name and the extension `.yaml`.

 Among other parameters, the package definition file specifies a template that the package uses, which, in turn, determines the type of binary